fastly/wafefficacy/README.md

 ## Provenance of test data

-Test data was curated to include a representative variety of attacks and false positives while attempting to maintain impartial, i.e. not favor any specific WAF.
+Test data was curated to include a representative variety of true and false positives, to keep benchmark runtime short, and to make sure attacks actually worked.

 In the interest of keeping runtimes against vulnerable servers short, we shortened sleep times in the attacks to one second.

-The true positive payload files mostly come from the fabulous [mgm-sp/WAF-Payload-Collection](https://github.com/mgm-sp/WAF-Payload-Collection), which graciously collected MIT- and GNU-licensed payloads from across the web and formatted them for use with WAFefficacy.
+The true positive payload files mostly come from the fabulous [mgm-sp/WAF-Payload-Collection](https://github.com/mgm-sp/WAF-Payload-Collection), whose authors graciously collected MIT- and GNU-licensed payloads from across the web and formatted them for use with WAFefficacy.

 We also added a few true positives found by running SQLI attack tools